CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 Unit tests
 ^^^^^^^^^^
 Unit tests are aimed at maintaining or improving the quality of the code, and to check whether refactoring code does not introduce undesired effects.
-They are located in ``tests/`` and use the xUnit_ framework.
+They are located in ``tests/`` and use the xUnit_ or MOxUnit_ framework.
 For existing or new features, more tests are very much welcomed.

 .. include:: links.txt